You are here

 - Ways to mitigate or correct research problems or errors.

-OHRCR conducts outreach activities with individual investigators and high-level administrative committees (e.g., Research Associate Deans) to identify the regulatory compliance questions and concerns of the U-M human research community.
-These activities may overlap with OHRCR educational activities as part of a scheduled visit or in an ad hoc fashion.
-If you would like an OHRCR outreach visit, please contact OHRCR.
+ORCR conducts outreach activities with individual investigators and high-level administrative committees (e.g., Research Associate Deans) to identify the regulatory compliance questions and concerns of the U-M human research community.
+These activities may overlap with ORCR educational activities as part of a scheduled visit or in an ad hoc fashion.
+If you would like to schedule an ORCR outreach visit, please contact ORCR.

-OHRCR engages in innovation and leadership to improve the U-M Human Research Protection Program along with other HRRP components by:
+ORCR has and will continue to engage in innovation and leadership activities to improve the U-M Human Research Protection Program along with other HRRP components by:

 - Identifying or developing more efficient methods and new concepts for human subject protection;